solliancenet/MCW-Managed-open-source-databases-on-Azure/Whiteboard design session/WDS trainer guide - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

 1. Does Azure offer a managed PostgreSQL database that can handle our scale requirements?

    Yes!
-The new Azure Database for PostgreSQL Hyperscale (Citus) option allows you to configure scaling up and scaling out the coordinator and worker nodes of your database cluster.
+The new Azure Database for PostgreSQL Hyperscale (Citus) option allows you to configure scaling up and scaling out the nodes of your database cluster.
 It is ideal for applications that require greater scale and performance than the single server option, and generally for workloads that are at or beyond 100 GB of data.

 2. We are worried about the re-engineering effort involved in sharding our database, from modifying the schema to updating our applications to account for the changes.

-   The sharding logic is automatically handled for you by the Hyperscale server group.
+   The sharding logic is automatically handled for you by the Hyperscale (Citus) server group.
 WWI wants to use sharding because it allows them to horizontally scale their database across multiple managed Postgres servers.
 Another reason they want to use sharding is for multi-tenancy.
 They should configure the distribution column to be the Tenant ID.
 When this same ID is used in the events table as well as rollup tables, the data stored in both types of table are automatically co-located by Citus.
 Hyperscale clusters will allow them to parallelize their aggregations across shards, then perform a SELECT on a rollup for a particular tenant from the dashboard, and have it automatically routed to the appropriate shard.
-All of this can be done with minimal schema changes, and potentially no code changes.
+All of this can be done with minimal schema and code changes.

 3. Is there a way to migrate to PostgreSQL on Azure with minimal downtime?